E-COMMERCe SCAMs

 how IT can happen

-E-commerce scams have been reported by both buyers and sellers, where they had been victims of such scams.
+E-commerce scams have been reported by both buyers and sellers.

 A buyer may become a victim, when he or she